code-312/ceic-jekyll/pages/privacy-policy.md

   site_page: []
 - template: text-area
   style: Plain
-  text_area: "<h2><strong>9.</strong> <strong>General Audience Website Not Directed
+  text_area: "<h2>9.
+General Audience Website Not Directed Toward Children</h2><p>This
-    Toward Children</strong></h2><p>This Website is a general audience Website.
-Our content is neither directed toward minors nor children who are under the age of
-    16. We do not knowingly collect personal information from children under the age of 16.
+    Website is a general audience Website.
+Our content is neither directed toward minors nor children who are under the age of 16.
+We do not knowingly collect personal information from children under the age of 16.
 If we or our Internet Service Providers become aware that a minor or a child under the age of 16 has provided us with personal information without the parental consent, that information will be deleted from our databases.
 Parents who have questions about personal information that may have been submitted by a child under the age of 16 should email us at: info@cannabisequityil.org.</p>"
   site_page: []
 - template: text-area
   style: Plain